quarto-dev/quarto-web/docs/websites/website-basics.md

 Besides input and configuration files, your site likely also includes a variety of resources (e.g. images) that you will want to publish along with your site.
 Quarto will automatically detect any files that you reference within your site and copy them to the output directory (e.g. `_site`).

-If this auto-detection fails for any reason, of if you want to publish a file not explicitly linked to from within your site, you can add a `resources` entry to your configuration.
+If this auto-detection fails for any reason, or if you want to publish a file not explicitly linked to from within your site, you can add a `resources` entry to your configuration.
 For example, here we specify that we want to include all Excel spreadsheets within the project directory as part of the website:

 ``` {.yaml .yml}
 project: